Roseanne Barr: Early life

-Barr was born on November 3, 1952, in Salt Lake City, Utah, to a Jewish family.
-She is the oldest of four children born to Helen (née Davis), a bookkeeper and cashier, and Jerome Hershel "Jerry" Barr, who worked as a salesman.
-Her father's family were Jewish emigrants from Russia, and her maternal grandparents were Jewish emigrants from Austria-Hungary and Lithuania.
+Barr was born in Salt Lake City, Utah, to a Jewish family.
+She is the oldest of four children born to Helen (née Davis), a bookkeeper and cashier, and Jerome Hershel "Jerry" Barr, a salesman.
+Her father's family were Jewish emigrants from the Russian Empire, and her maternal grandparents were Jewish emigrants from Austria-Hungary and Lithuania.
 Her paternal grandfather changed his surname from "Borisofsky" to "Barr" upon entering the United States.
+Barr's great-grandparents were murdered during the Holocaust.

 Her Jewish upbringing was influenced by her devoutly Orthodox Jewish maternal grandmother.
 Barr's parents kept their Jewish heritage secret from their neighbors and were partially involved in the Church of Jesus Christ of Latter-day Saints.
 Barr has stated, "Friday, Saturday, and Sunday morning I was a Jew; Sunday afternoon, Tuesday afternoon, and Wednesday afternoon we were Mormons."

-When Barr was three years old, she got Bell's palsy on the left side of her face.
-Barr said, "[so] my mother called in a rabbi to pray for me, but nothing happened.
+When Barr was three, she was afflicted with Bell's palsy on the left side of her face.
+She said, "[so] my mother called in a rabbi to pray for me, but nothing happened.
 Then my mother got a Mormon preacher, he prayed, and I was miraculously cured".
-Years later, Barr learned that Bell's palsy was usually temporary and that the Mormon elder came "exactly at the right time".
+Years later, she learned that Bell's palsy was usually temporary and that the Mormon elder came "exactly at the right time".

 Barr has stated that she is on the autism spectrum.
 At six years old, she discovered her first public stage by lecturing at LDS churches around Utah and was elected president of a Mormon youth group.

-At 16, Barr was hit by a car; the incident left her with a traumatic brain injury.
+She attended East High School.
+At age 16, Barr was hit by a car, and the car's hood ornament impaled her skull; the incident left her with a traumatic brain injury.
 Her behavior changed so radically that she was institutionalized for eight months at Utah State Hospital.

-In 1970, when Barr was 18 years old, she moved out by informing her parents she was going to visit a friend in Colorado for two weeks, but never returned.
+In 1970, when Barr was 18, she moved out by informing her parents that she was going to visit a friend in Colorado for two weeks, and never returned.

 The following year, Barr had a baby, whom she put up for adoption.
-Seventeen years later, they reunited amicably.
+She and her daughter amicably reunited 17 years later.

 Career

 Stand-up comedian: 1980–1986

-While in Colorado, Barr did stand-up gigs in clubs in Denver and other Colorado towns.
-She later tried out at The Comedy Store in Los Angeles and went on to appear on The Tonight Show in 1985.
+While in Colorado, Barr began doing stand-up gigs in clubs in Denver and other Colorado towns.
+She later tried out at The Comedy Store in Los Angeles, and went on to appear on The Tonight Show in 1985.

 In 1986, she performed on a Rodney Dangerfield special and on Late Night with David Letterman, and the following year had her own HBO special called The Roseanne Barr Show, which earned her an American Comedy Award for the funniest female performer in a television special.

-Barr was offered the role of Peg Bundy in Married... with Children but turned it down.
-In her routine she popularized the phrase, "domestic goddess", to refer to a homemaker or housewife.
+Barr was offered the role of Peg Bundy in Married... with Children, but turned it down.
+In her routine she popularized the phrase "domestic goddess" to refer to a homemaker or housewife.
 The success of her act led to her own series on ABC, called Roseanne.